 The elder Zimmerman’s account was disputed by Martin’s family attorney and several legal experts who looked at the video.

 A surveillance video taken the night of the incident at police headquarters shows Zimmerman, his hands cuffed, exiting a patrol car.

 The video, first broadcast Wednesday by ABCNews.com, shows an officer looking at the back of Zimmerman’s head.
 The video did not provide a close-up of Zimmerman’s head but some say it shows Zimmerman did not have significant injuries to his face.

 “The injuries that made it sound as though he really should have been on a stretcher are not apparent in this tape at all,” said Marcia Clark, the former prosecutor in the O.J.
 Simpson trial.
 “He moves freely.
-He moves fluidly, not like someone who has just been through a beating in anyway shape or form, someone’s whose head has been pounded on the pavement as hard as described, someone who’s nose was broken and bleeding.
+He moves fluidly, not like someone who has just been through a beating in any way, shape or form, someone whose head has been pounded on the pavement as hard as described, someone whose nose was broken and bleeding.
 That tells you a great deal.”

 Sybrina Fulton, Martin’s mother, said the video is another strong piece of evidence proving her son was killed unjustly.